Human sacrifice in Aztec culture: Scope of human sacrifice in Aztec culture

 According to the Florentine Codex, fifty years before the conquest the Aztecs burnt the skulls of the former tzompantli.
 Archeologist Eduardo Matos Moctezuma has unearthed and studied some tzompantlis.
 In 2003, archaeologist Elizabeth Graham noted that the largest number of skulls yet found at a single tzompantli was only about a dozen.
 In 2015, Raùl Barrera Rodríguez, archeologist and director of the Urban Archaeology Program at National Institute of Anthropology and History (INAH), discovered a skull rack and skull towers next to the Templo Mayor complex that could have held thousands of skulls.
 As of 2020, 603 skulls have been identified as belonging to another tzompantli, which is thought to be one of the seven towers in Tenochtitlan formed from the skulls of sacrificial victims.
+Martin writes that, though some of the remains were probably lost, "that so few have been discovered strongly indicates that Spanish accounts were heavily exaggerated and that the Mexica sacrificed hundreds, not tens of thousands, of victims".

 Every Aztec warrior would have to provide at least one prisoner for sacrifice.
 All the male population was trained to be warriors, but only the few who succeeded in providing captives could become full-time members of the warrior elite.
 Accounts also state that several young warriors could unite to capture a single prisoner, which suggests that capturing prisoners for sacrifice was challenging.
+On the other hand, Martin has disputed the importance of captive taking to Aztec military strategy.
+As he estimates the number of sacrificial victims to have been fairly small, he argues that the taking of large numbers of captives would not have been necessary.

 There is still much debate as to what social groups constituted the usual victims of these sacrifices.
 It is often assumed that all victims were 'disposable' commoners or foreigners.
 However, slaves – a major source of victims – were not a permanent class but rather persons from any level of Aztec society who had fallen into debt or committed some crime.
 Likewise, most of the earliest accounts talk of prisoners of war of diverse social status, and concur that virtually all child sacrifices were locals of noble lineage, offered by their own parents.
 That women and children were not excluded from potential victims is attested by a tzompantli found in 2015 at Templo Mayor in the Aztec capital Tenochtitlan.

 It is doubtful if many victims came from far afield.
 In 1454, the Aztec government forbade the slaying of captives from distant lands at the capital's temples.
 Duran's informants told him that sacrifices were consequently "nearly always ... friends of the [Royal] House", meaning warriors from allied states.